-In a few moments, you will receive an email with a link to your exclusive report.
+In a few moments, you will receive a thank you email for subscribing to the The Daily Reckoning.

 I strongly encourage you to “whitelist” us to ensure that our emails never get unfairly quarantined in your “Junk Mail” folder.
 If you’re not sure how to whitelist us, just follow these simple whitelisting directions.

 Welcome aboard!
 I’m The Daily Reckoning’s co-founder, Addison Wiggin.

 At The Daily Reckoning, we’ve been providing independent financial forecasting and commentary since 1999 — longer than anyone else in the business, I’m proud to say.